tdkhoa1212/MAMBA_model/README.md

 ## Datasets

-Download the dataset from [here](https://drive.google.com/drive/folders/1OK8g1Ov-uNpt92S2xVsdZ6vFbvhvZGD_?usp=sharing).
-After downloading, extract the folder and place the extracted `Data` folder into the `MAMBA_model` directory.
+Download the `Data` folder from [here](https://drive.google.com/drive/folders/1OK8g1Ov-uNpt92S2xVsdZ6vFbvhvZGD_?usp=sharing).
+Once downloaded, extract the folder, and place the extracted `Data` folder into the `MAMBA_model`.
+The final path should be `MAMBA_model/Data`.

 ## Setup